About Us & What We Do

 cclogo

-And with out New York Game Awards we have a gala awards night each January, something perhaps more mature than what’s out there now, something that we feel helps to lift the genre to the point of popular art.
+And with our New York Game Awards we have each January, we show exactly how we give back.
 It’s there that we talk about our essential work in the community.
-We had nearly 400,000 viewers for the show recently on Twitch and YouTube, and additional viewers on other streaming sites.
+We had over 500,000 viewers for the show recently on Twitch and YouTube, and additional viewers on other streaming sites.

 We are looking at various ways to do some very creative things as writers and as community advocates:

-• Workshops and semester-long games writing and journalism classes with Bronx students resulting in scholarships.
+• Workshops and semester-long games writing and journalism classes with underserved students in the Bronx, Manhattan and Lower East Side – resulting in scholarships.

 • Hiring paid student interns to help them learn about journalism and game development.